On this page:

 Investment in landscape-scale catchment stewardship projects

-The investment in landscape-scale catchment stewardship projects across the state.
-Delivered by CMAs, and in collaboration with delivery partners, including
+The investment in landscape-scale catchment stewardship projects across the state was delivered by CMAs in collaboration with delivery partners, including:

 • Traditional Owners